sudharsanmaran/eagle-bot-script-API-doc/google/gmail/message/send.md

 Once you have created an email message, you can send it by supplying it in the request body of a call to the `messages.send` endpoint, as demonstrated in the following example.

+### Example User Prompts:

+1. **Sending a Basic Email**:
+   - Send a simple email with the subject "Hello" to "john.doe@example.com".
+   - Compose an email saying "Meeting Tomorrow at 2 PM" and send it to "team@example.com".
+   - Send an email to "friend@example.com" with the subject "Check out this link" and the link to a website.

+2. **Sending an Email to Multiple Recipients**:
+   - Send an announcement email to both "team@example.com" and "managers@example.com".
+   - Email a project update to "project-team@example.com" and "project-manager@example.com".
+   - Send a party invitation to "friends@example.com" and "family@example.com".

+3. **Sending an Email with CC and BCC**:
+   - Send an email to "client@example.com" with a copy to "account-manager@example.com".
+   - Email a report to "supervisor@example.com" with a blind copy to "director@example.com".
+   - Compose an email with CC to "colleague@example.com" and BCC to "personal-archive@example.com".

+Feel free to replace the email addresses, subjects, content, and other details to match your specific use case.
+Additionally, ensure you have the necessary Gmail API credentials and setup to make these API requests.

 ### Request

 **HTTP Request**